mdn/content/files/en-us/web/api/url/port/index.md

 {{ApiRef("URL API")}}

 The **`port`** property of the {{domxref("URL")}} interface is a {{domxref("USVString")}} containing the port number of the URL.
-If the URL does not contain an explicit port number, or the given port number matches the protocol's default, it will be set to `''`.
+If an input string passed to URL() constructor doesn’t contain an explicit port number (e.g., https://localhost) or contains a port number that’s the default port number corresponding to the protocol part of the input string (e.g., https://localhost:443), then in the URL object the constructor returns, the value of the port property will be an empty string: `''`.

 {{AvailableInWorkers}}